Dzaakk/Learning-Notes/Phase-1-Foundations/02-Web-Fundamentals/Cookies-Sessions-Auth.md

 ## OAuth 2.0 (Third-Party Login)

-**OAuth** lets user log in with Google/Facebook/GitHub without sharing passwords.
+**OAuth** lets users log in with Google/Facebook/GitHub without sharing passwords.

 ### Analogy
 You want to print photos at a shop: